 Attendance for BTAP participants ONLY: BTAP participants must fully participate in all discussion board sessions in Schoology (typically consists of 3 discussion board prompts, initial response and two comments on peer responses.
 In addition, BTAP participants are expected to fully participate in the virtual live Thursday meetings (posting in the chat box, participating in breakout sessions, and in the main room session).
 Recognizing there might be a time when a BTAP participant must miss a Thursday night live meeting an alternate reflection assignment will be assigned for the participant to complete.
 However, BTAP participants are allowed to miss only one (1) Thursday Virtual Live Meeting.
 Missing more than one virtual meeting (even with completing the alternate assignment) will result in non-completion of the course for BTAP purposes.
 BTAP Participants must notify Dr. Layton at firstname.lastname@example.org if missing a Thursday Virtual Live meeting.

-PD Certification: At the end of the month, participation hours will be calculated and participants will be emailed a certificate of completion.
-PD certificates will be emailed to all participants.
+PD Certification: At the end of the month, participation hours will be calculated and participants will be able to download their certificate of completion from the Schoology course platform.